Introduction

 What Is an Accounts Receivable Aging Report?

-Accounts receivable aging report classifies outstanding customer invoices by the length of time they’ve been unpaid.
+An accounts receivable aging report is an accounting document that classifies outstanding customer invoices by the duration they’ve been unpaid.
 It assists businesses in monitoring overdue payments, evaluating credit risk, and effectively managing cash flow.

-In short, the accounts receivable aging report showcases the due amount of all your customers which helps in determining the effectiveness of the credit and collections function and identifies the irregularities in the process.
+In short, the accounts receivable aging report showcases the due amount of all your customers, which helps determine the effectiveness of the credit and collections function and identifies irregularities in the process.

 Example of AR Aging Report

-To understand the accounts receivable aging report, let’s take the example of Mr. Dave, who works in company ABC.
+To understand the accounts receivable aging report, let’s take the example of Mr. Dave, who works for ABC.
 His AR aging report in the balance sheet looks like this:

 • 30 days overdue: $100